 Lucy Dallas is Director of Pastoral Studies and Contextual Education.
 Lucy holds first-class degrees in English Literature and Theology from the Universities of Kent and Oxford respectively, and a Master of Studies degree in New Testament Theology from the University of Oxford.
 After qualifying as a teacher at the University of Hertfordshire, Lucy taught English Literature in Hertfordshire schools and in a Christian missionary school in south east Asia.
 Lucy’s passions include integrating biblical studies with pastoral theology, and teaching Spirituality and Discipleship.
 She has a strong commitment to interfaith engagement and has a particular interest in Christian-Jewish relationships.
 A lifelong Anglican, Lucy was ordained in 2012 and served her curacy in the diocese of St Albans, where she is part of the parish of All Saints, Leavesden.

 Rebecca Watson is half time Director of Studies and also a research associate at the Faraday Institute for Science and Religion, where she is working on a project on the sea in the Bible.
 Before returning to ERMC she was Dean of Studies at St Hild College.
 And before that, from 2010-13, she was actually Director of Studies at ERMC.
 Rebecca began her academic studies in Oxford, with a BA and DPhil there, and a spell in Durham where she took an MA.
 Her main interest is in Old Testament, though she has been known to teach and write a bit on the New Testament too.
 Her research focuses on the Bible and Ecology, and on the Psalms.
-Her publications include Chaos Uncreated: A Reassessment of The Theme of “Chaos” in the Hebrew Bible (de Gruyter, 2005), Methods, Theories and Imagination: Social Scientific Approaches in Biblical Studies (with David Chalcraft and Frauke Ühlenbruch (eds.), Sheffield Phoenix Press, 2014), Blue Planet, Blue God: The Bible and the Sea (with Meric Srokosz SCM, 2017).
+Her publications include Chaos Uncreated: A Reassessment of The Theme of “Chaos” in the Hebrew Bible (de Gruyter, 2005), Methods, Theories and Imagination: Social Scientific Approaches in Biblical Studies (with David Chalcraft and Frauke Ühlenbruch (eds.), Sheffield Phoenix Press, 2014), Blue Planet, Blue God: The Bible and the Sea (with Meric Srokosz SCM, 2017) and Really Useful Guide to Genesis 1-11 (Bible Reading Fellowship, 2019).
 Her latest book, co-authored with Adrian Curtis.
-Creation, Chaos, Monotheism, Yahwism: Conversations on Canaanite and Biblical Themes (de Gruyter, 2019) is due to appear later this year, as is her Really Useful Guide to Genesis 1-11 (Bible Reading Fellowship, 2019).
+Creation, Chaos, Monotheism, Yahwism: Conversations on Canaanite and Biblical Themes (de Gruyter, 2020) is due to appear later this year.
 Rebecca near Market Harborough, where her husband is vicar.
 She has two children and two mad border terriers.